ichiche/Azure-PowerShell/CAF Landing Zone Assessment/README.md

 - Azure SQL Database
 - Azure SQL Managed Instance

-**To be updated**
-- Azure Cosmos DB
-- Azure Database for MySQL
-- Azure Database for PostgreSQL

 #### App Service

 - Zone Redundant is supported to be created by ARM template at this moment